immutables/immutables.github.io/json.md

 **Things to be aware of**
 - when type adapters are not registered, Gson will use default reflective serializer, however it will fail to deserialize.
 - There's potential to confuse `com.google.gson.Gson` object with `@org.immutable.gson.Gson` umbrella annotation, but they are usually not used together in one source file.
-If it will be huge PITA, then, please, let us know.
+If it will be huge PITA, please, let us know.

 ### JAX-RS integration

 JAX-RS message body reader/writer provided out of the box.
 In itself it is generic Gson integration provider, but it has following special capabilities:

-* Auto registration of Gson type adapter factories from `/META-INF/services/com.google.gson.TypeAdapterFactory`.
+* Auto registration of Gson type adapter factories from `META-INF/services/com.google.gson.TypeAdapterFactory`.
 * Built in support for [Gson-Jackson](#gson-jackson) bridge to push streaming performance to it's limits.

 To use immutable types in your JAX-RS services use `org.immutables.gson.stream.GsonMessageBodyProvider` which implements `javax.ws.rs.ext.MessageBodyReader` and `javax.ws.rs.ext.MessageBodyWriter`.
 Also do not forget to specify "application/json" content type, so provider will match.